matkatmusic/PFMCPP_Project1/README.md

    - Click on it.
 The url will change to something like `pfmcpp_project1/tree/654abd564d65b4c5645e654f654`.
    - Share this URL in the channel for the task, as your completed task for other students to look at.
    - > "Here's my completed task: https://github.com/.../tree/123456789abcdef"
-   - Go to `repl.it`, pull in the new instructions, make a new branch for these new instructions, and get to work as explained in steps **5a thru 7**.
+   - Go to `Replit`, pull in the new instructions, make a new branch for these new instructions, and get to work as explained in steps **5a thru 7**.

 #
 ## If you complete all 9 projects..